MiDataInt/midataint.github.io/_docs/analysis-flow.md

 Instead, the framework encodes script utilities that:

 - allow YAML configuration files to be used to define a pipeline
-- wrap pipelines in a common command-line executable function
+- wrap pipelines in a common command-line interface (CLI)
 - coordinate pipeline job submission to HPC schedulers

 ## Stage 2: Visualization Apps